Leadership Performance Plan

 Performance Share Units

-Swiss Re’s TSR performance is assessed relative to the TSR of the pre-defined peer group.
-This peer group consists of companies that are similar in scale, have a global footprint or a similar business mix as Swiss Re.
-The peer group which is set at the beginning of the plan period has been increased to 16 companies in total, and includes Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Everest Re Group Ltd, Hannover Rueck SE, MetLife Inc, Muenchener Rueckversicherungs-Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, RenaissanceRe Holdings Ltd, SCOR SE, XL Group Ltd and Zurich Insurance Group Ltd.
+Swiss Re’s three-year TSR performance is assessed relative to the TSR of the predefined peer group for the same period.
+This peer group consists of companies that are similar in scale, have a global footprint or a similar business mix to Swiss Re.
+The peer group, which is set at the beginning of the plan period includes Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Everest Re Group Ltd, Hannover Rueck SE, MetLife Inc, Muenchener Rueckversicherungs-Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, RenaissanceRe Holdings Ltd, SCOR SE, XL Group Ltd1 and Zurich Insurance Group Ltd.

 The LPP pool granted each year is reviewed in the context of sustainable business performance and affordability, and funded as part of the total variable compensation pool.